isomerpages/moe-dunearnsec/_students/Sexuality Education.md

 <p>11.
 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable <a href="/files/Parent%20Opt%20Out%20Form%202022%20Sec_Annex%20A%20002.pdf">here</a>.
 The completed form is to be submitted by 21/01/2022.&nbsp;</p>
 <p>12.
 Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable <a href="/files/eTeens%20Parents%20Opt-out%20Form%20Sec%202022_Annex%20B.pdf">here</a>.
 The completed form is to be submitted by 21/01/2022.</p>
 <p>13.
 Parents can contact the school at 65653692 or dunearn_ss@moe.edu.sg for discussion or to seek clarification about the school&rsquo;s sexuality education programme.&nbsp;</p>
-<p>14.
-Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.</p>